microsounds/microsounds.github.io/.src/notes/dotfiles.md

     | `M-2` | Select token underneath cursor and jump into it's `ctags` definition(s) within the same shell.<br>_Requires valid `tags` file in current or a parent directory._ |
     | `M-4` | Select token underneath cursor and jump into it's `ctags` definition(s) in a new terminal window.<br>_Requires valid `tags` file in current or a parent directory._ |

+## `notify-send`
+This particular [`notify-send`]({GIT_REMOTE}/atelier/blob/master/.local/lib/notify-send) implements only `-t` for expiration time in seconds, because it doesn't tie into any `dbus`-based notification daemon implementing the [Desktop Notifications Specification](https://www.galago-project.org/specs/notification/0.9/index.html).

+Instead, it's just a shell script that writes to a named pipe that gets picked up by [`xwin-statusd`]({GIT_REMOTE}/atelier/blob/master/Scripts/wm_status.sh) as a simple way to implement OSD text and single-line notifications.

+Unlike other implementations, you can pass notifications/OSD text as an argument or via stdin without using `xargs`.

 ## `sc` (spreadsheet calculator)
 `sc` supports macros to some degree, but it's macro documentation is largely non-existent or difficult to understand.